bitextor/bitextor/docs/README.md

 # build and place the necessary programs in $HOME/go/bin
 go get github.com/paracrawl/giawarc/...
 ```

+#### Language detector

+In both WARC HTML processors we support cld2 language detector by default, but also cld3, although it needs a previous installation:

 * **Cld3**, Compact Language Detector v3, is a language identification model that can be used optionally during preprocessing.
 The requirements for installation are the following: